 As we approach a pivotal moment for the company (we’re about to test the prototype we’ve built in the real world and see if it’s actually going to work – yikes!) - I’ve been reflecting.
 Not just reflecting on whether it’s going to turn out to be a good investment or not.
 But also, on why we invested the way we did, and what we were looking to achieve by taking the approach we did.
 I thought it’d be useful to share a few of my notes in the hope that it will help other founders, IP owners and investors better understand what makes us tick and how we approach some of the key challenges inherent in early-stage deep tech investing.

 First – TDRI stands for Time Domain Reflectometry Imaging.
 All you really need to know is that it’s essentially a sensor technology based on microwaves.

-You can find out more about the basic premise for the tech here.
+You can find out more about the basic premise for the tech on the website.
 In simple terms, it’s great for looking for something below the surface, like recognising a pocket of water under the ground when you don’t want to break a sweat digging a hole.

 Second – WNT Ventures is a financial investor.
 We’re in this to commercialise great technologies and ultimately, to generate great financial returns.
 And, we invest in one of the riskiest investment categories – pre-revenue, deep tech start-ups.

 So, although the tech can be (and often is) really cool, it needs to have demonstrable financial value, otherwise it’s no good to us.

 Now... what was the deal?